aShamsideen/Housing-Price/README.md

 # Housing-Price
-Prediction of house prices using regressor models.
+Prediction of house prices using regressor models with hyperparameter tuning using GridSearchCV.